 JJasper Morris MW developed a reputation as a leading authority on Burgundy while running his own importing business, Morris & Verdin Ltd from 1981 to 2003, at which point he sold the company to Berry Bros. & Rudd.
 He continues to work for Berry Bros. & Rudd as the company’s Burgundy Director, as well as keeping an eye on our ranges from Eastern France and wines at the more esoteric end of the spectrum.

 Jasper has been a Master of Wine since 1985, is responsible for all the Burgundian entries in the Oxford Companion to Wine and contributes frequently to The World of Fine Wine magazine, among other publications.
 He also lectures internationally on Pinot Noir in general and Burgundy in particular.

 Though a frequent visitor to the principal Pinot Noir growing countries of the world, Jasper now mainly divides his time between the UK and Burgundy.

 His reputation as a Burgundy expert was further enhanced in October 2010 with the publication of Inside Burgundy, a lifetime’s study of the vineyards and vignerons of the region, which has subsequently won the prestigious André Simon award for the best wine book of the year.
-The two electronic versions, Côte de Beaune and Côte de Nuits, are available as eBooks on iPads.

 Martin Hudson joined the wine trade in 2002, after 25 years in quality assurance and designing computer cables.
 Alongside this he had run an internet company importing and selling Loire Valley wines, so deciding on a career change was made easier, especially as he could not find a way of making money from his other passion, racing classic motorcycles.